 If you’re looking for low-iodine cat food for your senior feline friend who’s a victim of hyperthyroidism, you’ve probably landed on the most updated article of 2023.

-In the following article, we’ll walk you through everything you need to know before picking the ideal cat food option for you.
+In the following article, I’ll walk you through everything you need to know before picking the ideal cat food option for you.

 Here’s a Summary of Our Top Picks: